Economic Comparisons: Germany, Greece, and the UAE in a Global Context

 The U.A.E and German G.D.Ps are likely to improve in later years because both countries do not have outstanding tax debts as Greece does.
 Particularly, the performance of the U.A.E economy is likely to improve on the back of the energy sector and the non-oil sector.
 The country’s diversification strategy should spur this growth as it diverts attention from the energy sector to other economic sectors that have similarly high potential for growth.
 Therefore, the country’s business environment should improve on the back of an increasingly transparent economic environment that is likely to improve investor confidence because of minimal operation risks.

 It is difficult to transfer the same optimism to Greece because it has had a problem of taxpayers remitting their returns to the government, thereby undermining the government’s efforts of paying its debts and reviving the economy (Close 2014).
 This difference not only explains possible reasons why both the U.A.E and Germany could scale to greater heights of G.D.P growth, but also contrasts the outcomes of disciplined and “extravagant” governments.
 Germany also has higher technological prowess than Greece does (Owen-Smith 2012).
 The U.A.E’s efforts to embrace new technology also give it the same economic advantage as Germany.
 Comparatively, Greece’s technological advantage has continued to decline in the wake of a slow economy.
 It is an example of how a wealthy nation could slip back in the path of economic progress.
-In fact, its G.D.P decline is among the greatest in history (see appendix two).
+In fact, its G.D.P decline is among the greatest in history (see Figure 2).

 Summary